2023 Solar Incentives Guide for Winter Garden, FL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to encourage people to make the switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
-The incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are given by the federal government, some by the state of Florida and some by your utility company, county or municipality.
+The phrase "solar incentives" refers to a range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+These incentives could include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are given by the federal government, some by the state of Florida and some by your specific utility company, county or municipality.
 Some solar incentives you might qualify for are:

-• Net Metering: You can sign a net metering contract with your Winter Garden utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-They will then deduct this value from your monthly utility bill.
+• Net Metering: You may be able to sign a net metering contract with your Winter Garden utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+They will then deduct this value from your utility bill each month.

-• Tax Exemptions: These can come in the form of property tax exemptions, which allow you to ignore the value of your solar system when paying property tax on your home.
+• Tax Exemptions: These may come in the form of property tax exemptions, which let you exclude the value of your solar system when paying property tax on your house.
 They may also include exemptions on sales tax at the time of purchase.

 Best Solar Financing